This article is a part of my Melanin Arts series, which is dedicated to the achievements and contributions of artistic people of color.

 Her talent was immediately visible to show business insiders, so in a bid to make her more employable in the entertainment business of the day, she was given a course in "racial dialect."

 The Birth of an Acting Career

 Randolph's acting career really began to take off rather late in her life.
 She didn't make the move to Hollywood until 1936, when she was nearly 40 years old.
-She moved to Los Angeles to sing at Club Alabam and to appear on several radio shows, including one radio show starring celebrated black actor/singer, Al Jolson.
+She moved to Los Angeles to sing at Club Alabam and to work on several radio shows, including one radio show starring celebrated black actor/singer, Al Jolson.

 During the late 1930s, Randolph constantly struggled to find enough work to keep her bills paid.
-However, even during her struggles, she was gracious enough to open her home to Hollywood's up and coming black actors like Lena Horne, and she volunteered weekly dinners and entertainment to WWII servicemembers in the Los Angeles area.
+However, even during her struggles, she was gracious enough to open her home to Hollywood's up-and-coming black actors like Lena Horne, and she volunteered weekly dinners and entertainment to WWII servicemembers in the Los Angeles area.

 It was during the 1940s that her acting career really began to take off when Randolph starred in The Great Gildersleeve radio show and films, and on the Amos 'n' Andy radio and classic TV show.

 Due to her praised performance of the gospel song "Were You There," Randolph was offered the chance to cut a gospel album, during which she simultaneously scored roles on The Baby Snooks Show and The Billie Burke Show.

 Backlash and Criticism Over Perceived Harmful African-American Stereotypical Roles

 Randolph received backlash for completing voice-over work as a maid in several Hanna-Barbera cartoon shorts.
 Both she and Hanna-Barbera were criticized by the NAACP for the negative stereotyping of black people that were prominently displayed in the cartoons.
 The studio responded by writing the character out of the films.